zcash/zips/zip-draft-XXXX.rst

 Deferred Development Fund Chain Value Pool Balance
 --------------------------------------------------

-A new deferred development fund chain value pool balance will be created.
+A new development fund value pool balance, denominated in zatoshis, will be created.
 This balance will be initialized to zero at the NU6 activation block.

 Coinbase Transaction Adjustments